Land registration (Scots law): The General Register of Sasines

-The General Register of Sasines (often termed the GRS), as discussed above, is a deeds-based register of land transactions in Scotland.
+The General Register of Sasines (GRS), as discussed above, is a deeds-based register of land transactions in Scotland.
 It was established following the Registration Act 1617 and is held in Edinburgh at the Registers of Scotland's offices at Meadowbank House.
-In theory, it is available for public viewing but the record system is complex so enquirers will often require the assistance of the Registers of Scotland staff or private title researchers to identify the relevant deed, upon payment of fees.
+In theory, it is available for public viewing, but the record system is complex, so enquirers will often require the assistance of staff or private-title researchers to identify the relevant deed, upon payment of fees.